joshbegley/nyt-latest/previous.md

 `By Aaron Boxerman`\
 https://nytimes.com/live/2025/02/22/world/israel-hostages-hamas-gaza/for-families-of-freed-hostages-a-mix-of-euphoria-and-grief-for-those-who-didnt-survive

-**Police Respond to ‘Active Threat’ at a Pennsylvania Hospital**\
+**Police Respond to a Shooting at a Pennsylvania Hospital**\
-`The police said they had responded to UPMC Memorial hospital in York County, Pa.`\
+`The police had responded to an “active threat” at UPMC Memorial hospital in York County, Pa., where a hospital official said the gunman had been apprehended.`\
 https://nytimes.com/2025/02/22/us/hospital-shooting-upmc-york.html

 **The Briefing: Ipswich 1 Tottenham 4 - Spence influence growing, Johnson's welcome return**\